devspace-sh/devspace/docs/pages/cli/commands/devspace_enter.md

   -l, --label-selector string   Comma separated key=value selector list (e.g. release=test)
       --pick                    Select a pod
-      --pod string              Pod to open a shell to
+      --pod string              Pod to open a shell to --wait                    Wait for the pod(s) to start if they are not running
 ```

 ### Options inherited from parent commands